threefoldfoundation/blog_threefold/posts/an_intro_to_the_threefold_token.md

 5. The market for farming, cultivating and trading TFT is open to all.
 Anyone with internet connection, power supply and necessary harware can become a Farmer or trade ThreeFold tokens (TFT).
 6. By buying, holding, and utilizing ThreeFold Tokens, you are actively supporting the expansion of the ThreeFold Grid and its use cases — creating a more sustainable, fair, and equally accessible Internet.

 Important note: TFT's are not an investment instrument.
-It is the medium of exchang eon the ThreeFold Grid, and a mechanism to enable the Internet we believe is possible.
+It is the medium of exchange on the ThreeFold Grid, and is a mechanism to enable the Internet we believe is possible.